NewSigma/Physica/README.md

 ## Design philosophy

 1. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
-In Physica, we target on performance and scalability.
-The use of templates enables Physica face the challenge of heterogeneous computing.
-Ease of use is taken secondary if necessary.
+Physica targets on performance and scalability, taking ease of use as a secondary concern if necessary.

 2. Zero overhead abstraction: Users shall not pay for what they do not need.
-Physica is mainly composed of several sets of header files.
-Codes that users do not need will not be compiled.
+Physica is primarily composed of several sets of header files.
+Codes that are not required by users will not be compiled.

-3. Template meta algorithm: No seperate input file.
-Simulation parameters are declared as compile time constant.
-The program will choose best algorithm and parallization strategy at compile time automatically making use of powerful C++ templates.
+3. Template meta algorithm: No separate input file is required.
+Simulation parameters are declared as compile-time constants.
+The program automatically selects the best algorithm and parallelism strategy at compile time, leveraging powerful C++ templates.

-4. Self explaination: As little documents and comments as necessary.
-Documents and comments often lag behind codes.
-The Physica API are designed to match users' intuition.
+4. Self explaination: Minimizing documentation and comments.
+Documentation and comments often lag behind code updates.
+The Physica API is designed to align with users' intuition.

 ## Usage